19.1: Electron-Transfer Reactions in Mitochondria

 What happened to Complex II?
 Complex II (also called succinate:quinone oxidoreductase) contains the citric cycle enzyme succinate dehydrogenase, which catalyzes the oxidation of succinate to fumarate by FAD.
 The bound FADH2 does not dissociate from the enzyme, which is functionally dead for further formation of fumarate until it is oxidized back to FAD by additional components of Complex II.
 In this process, electrons from FADH2 are passed to the same lipophilic mobile electron carrier from Complex I, ubiquinone.
 Reduced ubiquinone then can transfer electrons to cytochrome C through Complex III.

 You may wish to question the need for such a complicated series of reactions to move the simple electron from one chemical species to another and a simple H+ from one side of a membrane to another to form a proton gradient that collapses anyway.
 The movers of these species are aligned in the membrane to optimize the processes and allow the vectorial, nonrandom flow of electrons and protons.
 This is what evolution has produced.
 One reason must be to maintain optimal control over the efficiency of the coupled reaction.
 Another powerful explanation is to reduce dangerous side reactions.
 In redox chemistry, this involves the formation of highly reactive free radicals that can react quickly and uncontrollably with any species nearby.
-This is especially true when dioxygen is involved, as we saw in Chapter 13.4 - The Chemistry and Biology of Dioxygen.
-It takes 4 electrons to fully reduce dioxygen to water.
-If this process is interrupted, highly reactive oxygen species (ROS) like superoxide and peroxide can form, which can damage membranes, proteins, and nucleic acids.
+This is especially true when dioxygen is involved (see Chapter 13.4 - The Chemistry and Biology of Dioxygen).
+It takes 4 electrons to reduce dioxygen to water.
+If this process is interrupted, highly reactive oxygen species (ROS) like superoxide and peroxide can form, damaging membranes, proteins, and nucleic acids.

-Before we explore each complex in more detail, let's get a lower resolution view of the entire mitochondrial electron transport and ATP synthesis (often called oxidative phosphorylation or ox-phos) which is shown in cartoon form in Figure \(\PageIndex{4}\).
+Before we explore each complex in more detail, let's get a lower-resolution view of the entire mitochondrial electron transport and ATP synthesis (often called oxidative phosphorylation or ox-phos), which is shown in cartoon form in Figure \(\PageIndex{4}\).

 Especially note: